 2) Look for Experience Look for someone with extensive experience, or even better, specializes in pregnancy photography.
 Someone who is experienced in photographing the pregnant female form can obtain the most flattering poses for a pregnant woman’s body, such as the position of the shoulders, the angle of the belly, avoiding double chins and deemphasize other areas of the body which have expanded during pregnancy, such as hips, legs and arms.

 3) Pricing If pricing is an issue, when inquiring about prices be sure to ask what the session includes.
 And be sure to ask about print prices.
-Our photo sessions usually include one or more prints, but be sure to calculate that into your budget.
+Some of our photo sessions include a framed print, but be sure to calculate that into your budget.

 4) Editing Your Images Find out if the photographer is involved in the editing process.
 Looking at hundreds of images of yourself pregnant is overwhelming.
 The photographer should be able to expertly guide you to the best and most unique photos, as well as suggestions for cropping and finishes.

 5) Film or Digital Ask if the photographer uses film or digital.
-I recommend film, because I love gelatin silver prints.
+I would also ask about the types of prints.
+I love Gelatin Silver Prints, or forever prints, because they are true black and white images.
 They are becoming increasingly rare and these prints are the photos that are found in museums from 200 years ago.
 Film prints are also archival whereas digital prints will most likely fade over time.
 Film is often more expensive than digital, but the quality and longevity is worth it.
 But digital may be the perfect solution for you if you only want an album or some jpgs.
 So you may want to ask.